 The main dashboard in Bot Analytics displays each bot’s average MACS (a floating number), for the specified date range.
 This helps you to understand at a glance which of your bots are high-performing, and which are low-performing and therefore need tuning.

-When assessing the MACS of your bots, keep in mind that the score primarily is meaningful for bots that accomplish specific business purposes through the use of conversation flows.
+When assessing the scores of your bots, keep in mind that MACS primarily is meaningful for bots that accomplish specific business purposes through the use of conversation flows.
 The score isn’t as meaningful for other types of bots, e.g., routing bots and FAQ bots.

 On the main dashboard, click a bot’s MACS to go to the MACS page for the bot.
 Here’s where you can analyze the data.

 The MACS page - Analyze the data & tune the bot